iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 | Hub-WE-vnet | West Europe | myglobalsql.privatelink.database.windows.net | Hub-WE-Endpoints-rg | myglobalsql |
 | Hub-NE-vnet | North Europe | myglobalsql.privatelink.database.windows.net | Hub-NE-Endpoints-rg | myglobalsql |

+This approach allows you to control DNS resolution at a finer level for resources accessed from different locations.

 Pros:
-- This approach allows resolution of the same privatelink name to different IPs depending on the client VNet to allow effective traffic routing
+- This approach enables the resolution of the same privatelink name to different IPs depending on the client VNet, optimizing traffic routing.

 Cons:
-- It is not effective to manage the lifecycle of many pinpoint DNS zones, their VNet links, and private endpoint resources at scale, from management, automation, and [limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits) perspective
+- Managing the lifecycle of numerous pinpoint DNS zones, their VNet links, and private endpoint resources can be challenging at scale, considering management, automation, and [limitations](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits).
-- Could be challenging to implement in conjunction with global, multi-regional forwarding of privatelink namespaces from on-premises DNS servers to Azure (approach 2.2)
+- Implementing this approach in coordination with global, multi-regional forwarding of privatelink namespaces from on-premises DNS servers to Azure (as in approach 2.2) may pose challenges.

 #### 3.3.3 Policy-based DNS name resolution

-By using 3rd party DNS tools, like DNS Query Resolution Policies on Windows Server starting from 2016, you can create multiple copies of DNS zones of the same name, like privatelink.blob.core.windows.net, and provide the replies based on the client location.
-See more info on these pages:
+Policy-based DNS name resolution can be implemented using third-party DNS solutions like DNS Query Resolution Policies, available on Windows Server from 2016 onwards.
+With this method, you can create multiple copies of DNS zones with identical names, such as privatelink.blob.core.windows.net, and these copies can provide different replies based on the client's location.

+For more information, you can refer to the following resources:

 - [DNS Policies Overview](https://learn.microsoft.com/en-us/windows-server/networking/dns/deploy/dns-policies-overview)
 - [Use DNS Policy for Geo-Location Based Traffic Management with Primary Servers](https://learn.microsoft.com/en-us/windows-server/networking/dns/deploy/primary-geo-location)

 Pros:
-- The same as for 3.3.2: this approach allows resolution of the same privatelink name to different IPs depending on the client VNet to allow effective traffic routing
+- In addition to the benefits of 3.3.2, this approach offers more fine-grained control of responses through resolution policies.
+These policies can consider client locations, not only within Azure but also on-premises, thus facilitating efficient traffic routing.

 Cons:
-- Similar to 3.3.2, but you shift the complexity from Azure to your 3rd party solution.
+- Similar to 3.3.2, this method introduces complexity, but it transfers this complexity from Azure to your third-party solution.

 ## Conclusion

-Based on experience, I recommend this approach:
+Based on my experience, I recommend the following approach:

-1. Deploy Private DNS zones for each privatelink namespace you are using in your organization (approach 1)
+1. Deploy Private DNS zones for each privatelink namespace used in your organization (approach 1).

-2. Configure your AD Domain Controllers for conditional forwarding of privatelink namespaces to Azure DNS (approach 2.2)
+2. Configure your AD Domain Controllers for conditional forwarding of privatelink namespaces to Azure DNS (approach 2.2).

-3. If you use Azure Firewall, configure the Firewall DNS proxy to use AD DCs deployed in Azure as DNS servers (approach 3.1)
+3. If you use Azure Firewall, configure the Firewall DNS proxy to use AD DCs deployed in Azure as DNS servers (approach 3.1).

-4. If you use Azure Firewall, you have no choice but to use it as a DNS server on your clients, if not using Azure Firewall, use AD DC
+4. If you use Azure Firewall, you have no choice but to use it as a DNS server on your clients.
+If not using Azure Firewall, use AD DCs.

-5. If you need Private Endpoints of the same resource in multiple VNets, use approach (3.3.3) for Policy-based DNS name resolution for _specific pinpoint DNS zones_.
+5. For scenarios where you need Private Endpoints of the same resource in multiple VNets, consider approach 3.3.3, which involves Policy-based DNS name resolution for _specific pinpoint DNS zones_.

-When I get more inspiration, I plan to translate the above into a pretty [Mermaid diagram](2023-09-04-diagrams-as-code.md).
+In the future, I plan to create a pretty [Mermaid diagram](2023-09-04-diagrams-as-code.md) to illustrate these recommendations further.

 ## Links